Your daily workflow only needs a few Rush commands:

 1.2.3for a dependency, but instead specify SemVer range such as

 ^1.2.3.
 By itself, this would mean that what gets installed depends on the latest version at the time.
 Such nondeterminism is bad: It would be maddening for a Git branch that built on Monday to mysteriously be failing on Tuesday because of a new release of a library.
 The shrinkwrap file solves this problem by storing a complete installation plan in a large file that is tracked by Git.
-(The shrinkwrap file is also called a “lock file”, even though it has nothing to do with file locking.)

 You will notice that automated CI jobs use